turtlelazy/cybersecurity_final/README.md

 ## Project Description:

 ## Daily Log:
+12/14/2021
 * Ishraq Mahid: Worked on formatting repo + website app + slides for teaching SQL Database
+* Grace Chen: Worked on researching SQLmap and going through a tutorial for it + taking   notes on how it works
 ## Haikus:
 soon™